Struct bytes::BytesMut [−][src]

 use bytes::{BytesMut, BufMut}; let mut bytes = BytesMut::with_capacity(64); // `bytes` contains no data, even though there is capacity assert_eq!(bytes.len(), 0); bytes.put(&b"hello world"[..]); assert_eq!(&bytes[..], b"hello world");

-Creates a new BytesMut
+Creates a new BytesMut with default capacity.

 Resulting object has length 0 and unspecified capacity.
 This function does not allocate.